zksecurity/noname/book/src/rfc/rfc-0-generic-parameters.md

 ### Function Call Instantiation
 The functions are defined as `FunctionDef`, which is an AST containing the signature and the body of the function.
 The body is a vector of statements, each of which is a tree of expression nodes.
 It is fine to have different function calls pointing to these functions' original AST, when the content of these functions doesn't change, and so are the expression nodes.

 However, when a function takes generic arguments, the actual arguments can result in different expression nodes.
-The two calls should point to two different monomorphized function instances.
 For example:

 ```rust
 fn last(arr: [Field; LEN]) -> Field {